The directed landscape: Properties of the Airy sheet

+\begin{proof} The first distributional equality in Lemma \ref{L:airy-facts} is inherited from the stationarity of Brownian increments under the map $t \mapsto 1 - t$.
+The second distributional equality follows from Brownian scaling.
+Indeed, letting $a = 1 + 2 c n^{-1/3}$ we have that

+jointly as functions in $x, y$, where on every compact set $K$, the error terms $O(n^{-2/3})$ are bounded above by $c_K n^{-2/3}$ for some constant $c_K$.
+Taking the limit of this equation after proper rescaling and centering yields the second distributional equality.
+The quadrangle inequality is inherited from Proposition \ref{P:mono-inc}. \end{proof}

-Moreover, for $x\le x',\; y\le y' $ we have \end{lemma} The metric composition law is also inherited from Brownian last passage percolation.
-For the proof, we have to guarantee that the prelimiting optimal location.
-We first define the \textbf{Airy sheet of scale $s$} by
+The metric composition law is also inherited from Brownian last passage percolation.
+For the proof, we have to guarantee that the prelimiting optimal location is tight.
+Recall from the introduction that an \textbf{Airy sheet of scale $s$} is given by

 \begin{prop}[Metric composition law] Let $\scrS_s,\, \scrS_t$ be independent Airy sheets of scale $s$ and $t$.
 For $(x, z) \in \R^2$, define